tricorder-observability/helm-charts/README.md

 [Tricorder Observability](https://tricorder.dev)'s next-generation Observability platform.

 Starship currently only runs on Kubernetes.
 Starship provides eBPF-powered instrumentation-free Service Map.
-Where you don't need to change a single line of code in your application.
-Instantly access a single-pane view of the high-level status of your Cloud Native applications.
+No need to change a single line of code in your application, instantly access a single-pane view of the high-level status of your Cloud Native applications on Kubernetes.

-Starship also collects [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/).
+Starship also collects data from [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/).

 Starship uses [Grafana](https://github.com/grafana/grafana) for visualization.

+## Caveats

+**WARNING** Do not install multiple Starship releases in multiple namespaces.
+That won't work because of system limitations.
+If you accidentally did that, follow the [uninstall](#uninstall) instructions to remove all artifacts and reinstall.

+**WARNING** Do not install multiple releases in the same namespace.

 **WARNING:** This project is currently in active development.
 Consider this a technical preview only.